Breast Preservation

 Oncoplastic Surgery

 Often with aging, a woman’s breast shape and lift is affected by pregnancy, breast feeding and gravity.
-She may develop what is called ptosis or a drooping breast.
-When a woman with these breast features has breast cancer, she may be a candidate for oncoplastic surgery.
-Onco (cancer) and plastic (cosmetic) is a merger of surgical oncologic principles with those of plastic surgery.
+She may develop what is called ptosis or a drooping/sagging breast.
+When a woman with these breast features has breast cancer, depending on the size of her breast, she may be a candidate for oncoplastic surgery.
+Onco (cancer) and plastic (aesthetic)) is a merger of surgical oncologic principles with those of plastic surgery.

-Preoperative markings are done for surgical planning and to achieve symmetry.
-Usually, patient is discharged the following day with mild bruising which resolves shortly after a week as shown below.
-Oncoplastic surgery removes the breast cancer with adequate margins of normal breast tissue, while preserving the breast with a reasonable cosmetic outcome and often with improvement of the overall appearance of the breast.
+Preoperative markings are done for surgical planning and to achieve the best symmetry.
+Usually, a patient is discharged the following day with mild bruising which resolves shortly after.
+Oncoplastic surgery removes the breast cancer with adequate margins of normal breast tissue, while preserving the breast with a reasonable aesthetic outcome, often with improvement of the overall appearance of the breast.

 Please note: results may vary for each patient.